Everyone is still trying to map AI onto search.

 The bottom line

 Most companies are still asking how to show up.
-But that's no longer the right question.
-The question is what happens when you do.
+The sharper question is what happens after that.
 When the system evaluates your category, compares your options, and has to make a recommendation — do you actually win?

-Because in this environment, you're not just being discovered.
-You're being evaluated.
+Because in this environment, you're being evaluated during discovery.
+Evaluation is already part of discovery.
 And more often than not, you're being decided on before a human ever gets involved.